DebalekhaChakraborty/Myocardial-Ischemia-Detection-by-Analysing-ECG-Signal/README.md

 # Myocardial-Ischemia-Detection-by-Analysing-ECG-Signal
 Processing ECG Signal, QRS and ST Segment Detection, BPM Calculation, ST Slope Measurement and Myocardial Ischemia Detection.

 I have done this project on my 4th year of B.Tech and submitted as Final Project.
-In this poject I collected various ecg signals from online opensources and used them to study the behaviour of the signal in the presence of abnormal heart rate and myocardial ischemia.
+In this project I collected various ecg signals from online opensources and used them to study the behaviour of the signal in the presence of abnormal heart rate and myocardial ischemia.

 <b>SYSTEM ANALYSIS & DESIGN:</b>